 Nowadays, a low light imaging technology that provides colorful images in dark environments and at night is becoming popular in the security industry, and customers have shown a preference toward cameras with color imaging 24/7.
 More front-end cameras are now equipped with low light imaging technology to make sure they can “see” and reproduce image color both day and night.

 And in other extreme conditions such as heavy rain, snow, fog, or smog, how do cameras ensure visibility?
 Industry professionals are tending to choose thermal imaging that measures heat – or thermal radiation – to generate images from their field of view.
 With thermal imaging, the rendered image is far less affected by even the most light-obscuring of these conditions.

 4) 5G technology for UHD and wireless video security

 5G technology may bring great changes to the security industry.
-5G’s greater bandwidth and lower latency makes the regular transmission of high quality images possible, and, with the widespread adoption of ultra-high-definition (UHD) cameras, could bring new opportunities for video security.
+5G’s greater bandwidth and lower latency make the regular transmission of high-quality images possible, and, with the widespread adoption of ultra-high-definition (UHD) cameras, could bring new opportunities for video security.